Compare/contrast the Character Sheet for the source anime

 Our protagonist.
 In the Abridged Series, Yugi shares the most amount of ever-so coveted screen time with Yami.
 His story plays out pretty much the same as it normally does, except with more card games and snarkiness.

-Yami Victor Yugi, aka "The Pharaoh" aka "DAN GREEEEEEN" aka Atem
+Yami Victor Yugi, aka "The Pharaoh" aka "DAN GREEN" aka Atem

-- Ambiguously Gay: Bakura's gaydar has reacted to him, he believes that the Millennium Puzzle is just fabulous, has an obsession with leather pants and claimed that he was straight if Kaiba's ghost was real.
+- Ambiguously Bi: Bakura's gaydar has reacted to him, he believes that the Millennium Puzzle is just fabulous, has an obsession with leather pants, and claimed that he was straight if Kaiba's ghost was real.
 Turns out the "ghost" was actually a gay clown.
+However, he occasionally shows interest in both genders, including Téa, though in "They Saved Tristan's Brain," it's revealed that he isn't sure if she's a girl.
+And then there's Bonds Beyond Time Abridged, where he is openly attracted to Yusei.

 - Am I Right?: "Hey, Joey.
 Watapon!
 Am I right?" - About one of the cards in Kaiba's lame-ass deck when he takes over the duel with Noah.